arvestad/alv/README.md

 pip install alv
 ```

+Python v3.6 or later is required "out of the box", and in particular for installs via PyPI.org.

-If you have a half-modern BioPython installed, Python v3.4 _should_ work.
+If you install from source and have a half-modern BioPython installed, Python v3.4 _should_ work.
+You will need to edit the version requirement in pyproject.toml by hand though.
 BioPython is a dependency and will only get installed automatially with `pip install alv`
 if you are using Python v3.6 or later, because BioPython was apparently not on PyPi before that.